Cenote Dos Ojos is one of the best Cenotes in Tulum and within the areas around it.

 Get to know the stories behind the old buildings and important monuments that speak about the last cities created by the Mayans.

-Afterwards, it is time to head to the beach and get a dose of sunlight by lounging along the Caribbean seashore.
+Afterward, it is time to head to the beach and get a dose of sunlight by lounging along the Caribbean seashore.

 Save some swimming energy because you will definitely want to paddle through the clear blue waters of Cenote Dos Ojos.